webamigos/RagenAI/README.md

 We can use it for:
 * Document processing workflow
 * File upload process
-* Creating organization with numeric id
+* Creating organization with numeric ID
-* Send mails to users on defined interval (eg. sequence of onboarding e-mails with every three days in first 10 days)
+* Send mails to users on defined interval (e.g. sequence of onboarding e-mails with every three days in first 10 days)
 * End free trial after 14 days
 * Exchange events between backend events (separate project/repo)

-In the App we can use Signals and Queries from workflows.
+In the App, we can use Signals and Queries from workflows.
 Signals and Queries need to be defined in `src/temporal/src/workflows.ts`

 ```ts
 // signal - run action